distributed-system-analysis/pbench/agent/containers/images/README.md

 we use `docker://quay.io/pbench` (you can override that via an environment variable).
-We have separate push targets to allow the administrator of the container image repository to label the images based what they have built in relation to what has been published already.
+We have separate push targets to allow the administrator of the container image repository to label the images based on what they have built in relation to what has been published already.
 The push targets are:

  * `push` - pushes all the images by their `<git commit ID>` tag,